Summer Night (2019 film): Plot

 One summer night, young adults across town meet and prepare for the party at The Alamo, a music venue.
 They make discoveries about themselves and their relationships with the people around them.
 This includes best friends Seth and Jameson, Seth’s girlfriend Mel, and her friends Lex and Vanessa.
 Their friends Taylor and Andy, along with Seth, play music at the Alamo.

 Mel finds out she's pregnant, and her two best friends, Lexi and Vanessa, console her at their house.
 In a phone call to her friend Jack, Lexi admits she slept with a groomsman at her sister's wedding.
-While Jameson and Seth drive through town, Jameson asks Mel's boyfriend, Seth, about their relationship.
+While driving through town, Jameson asks Seth about their relationship.
 When Seth refuses to tell him, Jameson drives over to Mel's house, where Vanessa is outside.
 Seth, hidden from Vanessa, hears her tell Jameson to tell Seth to call Mel so they can talk.

 Jameson arrives at the house of Andy, a friend and local bartender at the Alamo.
 They talk about Jameson's date that night with partier Harmony and his on-and-off relationship with Corin.
 Rabbit shows up and tells the two that Lexi slept with someone.
 Jameson and Andy console him about his crush on Lexi.

 In the woods, two men jump Taylor on his bike ride.
 He clambers through the woods before finding Dana, the younger sister of one of his friends.
 Dana helps him into town and bandages his wounds.
 Taylor invites Dana to see him play that night at the Alamo.

 Seth visits Mel to talk about their baby, not offering any opinion on what to do.
 When Seth interrupts their conversation to return a text, Mel angrily tells him to leave.
 Outside the Alamo, Seth admits to his bandmate and friend Caleb that Mel's pregnant.
 Taylor arrives with his guitar and all three enter the Alamo.

 Harmony drives Jameson to the Alamo.
 At the Alamo, Seth and his band start playing.
 Taylor finds Dana in the line into the Alamo.
 At the house, Vanessa decides to go to the Alamo while Mel and Lexi decide to stay in.
 Mel notices that Taylor, Vanessa's crush, is back in town.

 At the door to the Alamo, Corin, working as the ticket-seller, asks Jameson to talk after she gets off from work.
 Jameson pays for both him and Harmony, revealing to Corin that they're on a date.
 During the performance, Jameson and Harmony drink and talk about Jameson’s past with Corin and their futures.

 Rabbit arrives at the Alamo and talks to Luke, a dad and friend, about Lexi.
 Luke tells Rabbit not to get mad at Lexi since they're not in a relationship.